Santo Stefano d'Aveto

-Roman bridge over the Granizza stream.

 Santo Stefano d'Aveto (San Stê) is a comune (municipality) in the Metropolitan City of Genoa in the Italian region Liguria.

-View of the castle of Santo Stefano d'Aveto.

 Santo Stefano d'Aveto borders the comuni of Bedonia, Borzonasca, Ferriere, Rezzoaglio and Tornolo.

 Geography

 Santo Stefano d'Aveto is about 75 km northeast of Genoa, in the Val d'Aveto, near the Aveto river.
 The town is part of the Comunità montana Valli Aveto, Graveglia e Sturla, and is one of five Ligurian towns in the Aveto Natural Regional Park.

 History

 The town was likely founded during prehistoric times, and the first mention of this town was during the 2nd century BC, where at the foot of Monte Penna a battle between the Romans and Ligurians took place.
 In the 12th century AD, Emperor Frederick Barbarossa conferred the fief of Santo Stefano d'Aveto upon the Malaspina family, who then constructed the ponderous castle.
 The fief were then passed on to the Fieschi family and later to the Doria family, all related by an elaborate intermarriage network of noble families.